kianfar77/OptimumSearchSchemes/MIPCode/ReadMe.md

 ```

 ### Run the executive file
+* The executables have been generated using CPLEX 12.7.1.
 * Before running the program, make sure there is a folder named "output" in application directory.
 * Do not delete or modify parameters.txt
 * In application directory, type the following commands in terminal